geneontology/geneontology.github.io/_docs/download-ontology.md

 ## Cross-references of GO to other classification systems

 Many GO classes have been cross-referenced (mapped) to a number of external classification systems.
 The [cross-references of external classification systems to GO page](/docs/download-mappings/) contains more information and links to the cross-reference2GO files.

+Direct access to the mappings file directory is available here: http://current.geneontology.org/ontology/external2go/.
+Additional meta data about those external databases, prefixes and URLs can be retrieved from the GO dbxrefs available as both [ [JSON](http://current.geneontology.org/metadata/db-xrefs.json){:target="blank"} ] and [ [YAML](http://current.geneontology.org/metadata/db-xrefs.yaml){:target="blank"} ] files.

 ## Snapshot Editions